-Although she has always been, through modesty, entrenched behind her work to which she did not seek to attach her name, Anne Gruner Schlumberger has been a visionary in the fields of art, architecture, landscape, education, science and creative assistance in all its forms, remarkable both for her creativity and for the breadth and diversity of her work.
+Although she has always been, through modesty, entrenched behind her work to which she did not seek to attach her name, Anne Gruner Schlumberger has been a visionary in the fields of art, architecture, landscape, education, science and creative assistance in all forms, remarkable both for her creativity and for the breadth and diversity of her work.

-Not only is her contribution to the rich heritage of France unquestionable, but she is at the origin of a place of confluence and exchanges between all the activities which fascinated her.
+Not only is her contribution to the rich heritage of France undeniable, but she is at the origin of a place of confluence and exchanges between all the activities which fascinated her.

 A talented family

 Anne Gruner Schlumberger belonged to a talented family whose adventure is retraced in her book “The Magic Box”.
 Granddaughter of the Alsatian industrialist Paul Schlumberger, daughter of Conrad Schlumberger, creator with his brother Marcel of the Electric Prospecting Company, (which became later the multinational company Schlumberger LTD), she was raised in a family whose taste for science went along with other talents: her father Conrad was a musician, her uncle Jean, of whom she was close and whose archives she kept at the Treilles Foundation, was a renowned writer.
 Her sisters Dominique de Ménil and Sylvie Boissonnas did, like her, patronage.

 This support for culture and knowledge comes in many forms: creation of children’s libraries in Greece and France, the Schlumberger Foundation for Education and Research, a Music Academy in the small Provençal village of Villecroze.